 - Your teen refuses to do anything with the family and displays a growing hatred for the family.

-Observing these warning signs makes it easy to conclude that a teen may need more help than you or the teen’s counselor can provide.
-Discover an alternative at Shepherds Hill Academy’s Outdoor Residential Therapy Program.
+Observing these warning signs can help parents conclude that their teen may need more help than they or the teen’s counselor can provide.
+Discover an alternative at Shepherd’s Hill Academy’s Outdoor Residential Therapy Program.

-Some of the issues that troubled teen boys or teen girls who come to Shepherds Hill Academy are typically struggling with include:
+The troubled teen boys or teen girls who come to Shepherd’s Hill Academy typically struggle with various issues, some of which include:

 - ODD – Oppositional Defiant Disorder